A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 Other notable Japanese mushroom varieties

 The vast array of Japanese mushroom species includes the highly sought-after but hard-to-get matsutake mushroom.
-Considered a luxury food item due to its scarcity, it’s well known for its rich, peppery flavours and deep fragrance, and is usually served steamed or grilled.
+Considered a luxury food item due to its scarcity, it’s well known for its rich, peppery flavours and deep fragrance.
+Matsutake mushrooms are usually served steamed or grilled.

 Another notable mention is the King Trumpet mushroom, which is also known as the King oyster mushroom.
 These mushrooms have thick stems, which sets them apart from other varieties and have a chewy texture when cooked.
 It’s also full of savoury flavours.
 As such, they’re often served grilled on their own.

-If you’re looking for another great addition to soups, consider kikurage – a brown, mild-tasting mushroom with a chewy texture.
-Its name means ‘tree jellyfish’, due to the similarities in taste between kikurage and dried jellyfish.
+If you’re looking for another great addition to soups, we ask you to consider kikurage – a brown, mild-tasting mushroom with a chewy texture.
+Its name means "tree jellyfish", due to the similarities in taste between kikurage and dried jellyfish.
 Kikurage mushrooms add a lot of texture to soups, which is why they’re also commonly featured in Chinese and Taiwanese cuisine.

 Cooking Techniques and Tips